 Reinventing the Toilet

-A waste treatment system designed for off-grid sanitation needs
+Designing a waste treatment system for off-grid sanitation needs

 Turning Human Waste into Fuel and Disinfected Water